idlesign/django-sitemessage/docs/source/messengers.rst

 User defined messengers
 -----------------------

-To define a message type one needs to inherit from **sitemessage.utils.MessengerBase** (or a builtin messenger class), and to register it with **sitemessage.utils.register_messenger_objects** (put these instructions into `sitemessages.py` in one of your apps):
+To define a message type one needs to inherit from **sitemessage.messengers.base.MessengerBase** (or a builtin messenger class), and to register it with **sitemessage.toolbox.register_messenger_objects** (put these instructions into `sitemessages.py` in one of your apps):

 .. code-block:: python

+    from sitemessage.messengers.base import MessengerBase
-    from .utils import MessengerBase, register_messenger_objects
+    from sitemessage.toolbox import register_messenger_objects

     class MyMessenger(MessengerBase):

         # Messengers could be addressed by aliases.
         alias = 'mymessenger'

+        # Messenger title to show up in UI
+        title = 'Super messenger'

         def __init__(self):
             """This messenger doesn't accept any configuration arguments.